 This Potato Pumpkin Soup is the ultimate cozy hug in a bowl.
-Creamy, flavorful, and packed with the goodness of pumpkin and potatoes, it's surprisingly simple to make the potato pumpkin soup without broth or cream.
-Perfect for a quick and satisfying weeknight meal!
+Creamy, flavorful, and packed with the goodness of pumpkin and potatoes, it's simple to make and perfect for a quick and satisfying weeknight meal!

 Why you'll love this recipe

-- Creamy.
-The pumpkin potato soup without cream is still creamy from the natural starches in the potato.
+Creamy.
+The pumpkin potato soup without cream is still creamy (think similar vibes to my potato leek and cauliflower soup) from the natural starches in the potato.

 Ingredients

 Pumpkin.
-It wouldn't be a pumpkin and potato soup without the pumpkin!
 I use butternut pumpkin because it has less water and I really enjoy the subtle flavour of it.
 But you could use any pumpkin in season where you live, such as kent (very popular, and cheap, in Australia during Autumn).

 Herbs (Rosemary, oregano, cumin): This combination adds a warm and savory depth of flavour.
 Feel free to adjust the amount or experiment with other herbs like thyme or sage.

-Place all of the vegetables for the soup on a baking tray and give it a VERY good drizzle of olive oil and herbs and spices.
+Step 1: Place all of the vegetables on a baking tray and give it a VERY good drizzle of olive oil and herbs and spices.

-Melt the fat (e.g. butter) in a pan, slowly over low heat.
+Step 2: Melt butter in a pan, slowly over low heat.
 You don't want to burn it or cause it to separate.
 It should be one consistent yellowy colour.

-Add the soup roux and roasted pumpkin and potato, garlic and any herbs you have to a blender, food processor (or use a stick blender).
-Blend until smooth.
-But don't overblend (this will cause the fibres in the potato to go touch and cause a gluggy texture).
+Step 3: Add roux and roasted vegetables to a food processor and blend until smooth, but don't overblend (this will cause the fibres in the potato to go touch and cause a gluggy texture).

 Top Tip